AndroidWays/FSO-Phonebook-Database/README.md

 # FSO-Phonebook-database
-This repository contains the backend application for the part3 Phonebook Database deployed on Render.
+This repository contains the Phonebook-database application for the part3 Phonebook backend deployed on Render.
-Link to the deployed Phonebook-backend application - https://fso-phonebook-database-7jdl.onrender.com
+Link to the deployed Phonebook-database application - https://fso-phonebook-database-7jdl.onrender.com/

 # Features
     REST API: Provides endpoints for managing phonebook entries.